Daya Bay Nuclear Power Plant: History

-The Hong Kong-based British businessman and owner of CLP Power, Lawrence Kadoorie, conceived of the plan to build a nuclear plant in Guangdong province to provide electricity to both Hong Kong and Southern China.
+The Hong Kong–based British businessman and owner of CLP Power, Lawrence Kadoorie, conceived of the plan to build a nuclear plant in Guangdong province to provide electricity to both Hong Kong and Southern China.
 Kadoorie envisioned the plant as part of a "grand strategy" to enhance economic links with Mainland China and help to preserve British administration of Hong Kong.
 British Prime Minister Margaret Thatcher was enthusiastic about the plan and committed to the support of the UK Department of Industry.
 Chinese paramount leader Deng Xiaoping was also enthusiastic about the proposed nuclear plan.
 At a 1985 meeting between Deng and Kadoorie the two men expressed a desire to celebrate the planned commissioning of the first reactor in 1992, despite their advanced age.

 In 1985, the building of Daya Bay nuclear power plant incited controversy and led to objections from prominent politicians in nearby Hong Kong, such as Martin Lee and Szeto Wah, legislative councillors, district board members.
 A million people, or one fifth of Hong Kong's population at the time, signed a petition opposing nuclear power.
 Over a hundred community groups brought discussion on the construction, with the opposition primarily focusing on environmental issues and the rights of Hong Kong residents.

 Unit 1 began power operations on August 31, 1993, and Unit 2 began power operations on February 2, 1994.
 The reactors were designed and built by the French National Company, Framatome, with Chinese participation.
 The plants were originally named Guangdong-1 and Guangdong-2 in the IAEA PRIS database.
+China Guangdong Nuclear Power Group had an important role in developing the plant.